 Almost all of the year’s best games made it onto the Xbox One, along with a few brilliant exclusives that you can’t play anywhere else, making the console's game lineup better than ever.

-2017 has brought along major new releases like Resident Evil 7: Biohazard and Mass Effect: Andromeda, and we’ve listed some of the most anticipated games of 2017 if you’re looking ahead - we'll be adding some to this list as we get the chance to play them.
+2017 has brought along major new releases like Resident Evil 7: Biohazard and Call of Duty: WW2, and we’ve listed some of the most anticipated games of 2017 if you’re looking ahead - we'll be adding some to this list as we get the chance to play them.

 Still, now’s the perfect time to catch up on the best Xbox One games you missed the first time around - and remember to check for some of the best games deals around if you’re planning to pick anything up.